-Driving to and from is a privilege.
+Parents and students are responsible for providing their own transportation to Uwharrie Charter Academy.
+If other modes of transportation are viable (bus, cycling, etc.), students and parents will be made aware and appropriate procedures used to utilize that transportation.
 We strongly encourage carpooling to lessen the effect on the environment, in accordance with the school's mission.
 Personal transportation forms are available in the office and must be on file before students are allowed to drive to and from school or to transport other students.
 Any incident of wreckless driving will result in loss of privilege.